Enrico Preziosi: Bilanciopoli

-Market Operation & Caso Milito–Motta
+Market operation and caso Milito–Motta

 In Preziosi era, the team known for buy-low, sell-high technique, including selling Diego Milito and Thiago Motta (who was a free agent in 2008) to Internazionale in 2009 for €38.2 million, in exchange for Riccardo Meggiorini (€5 million), Robert Acquafresca (€9.5 million), Leonardo Bonucci (€3 million) and Francesco Bolzoni (€3M) Moreover, Ivan Fatić was sold back to Chievo for undisclosed fee and sold to Genoa in co-ownership deal for €200,000.
 (Bonucci and Meggiorini were immediately sold to Bari for €4.5 million, instantly gained €1 million in accounting (9 million minus 8).
 A year later Bonucci sold to Juventus for €15.5 million (gained €6 million for Genoa's portion) and Meggiorini to Bologna in co-ownership deal for €3M.)
 It is believed that Preziosi involved in that transaction and contacted directly with Massimo Moratti.
 Which, Turin-based newspaper Tuttosport reported that Inter risked a sanction due to Preziosi in fact still banned from football, and the transfer may be void (eventually not happened).
 On 9 July FIGC announced that Preziosi was banned for 6 months.
 He appealed to National Arbitration Tribunal of Sport (Tribunale Nazionale di Arbitrato per lo Sport), A hearing was scheduled on 12 November (which was moved from 19 October) but gave up after the hearing on 10 December 2010.

-The team also acquired Marco Borriello from Milan in 2007 in co-ownership deal, who just valued €1.8 million, as he was suspended in 2006–07 season due to using un-sportive substances.
-A year later Milan bought back Borriello for €10 million (€7.5 million plus half of Davide Di Gennaro).
-That season Genoa also sold Cesare Bovo back to Palermo for €5 million who arrived at "The Griffin" for €2.85 million.
-Genoa also bought back Criscito in 2009 (in co-ownership) and in full in 2010, which cost Genoa just €5.5M and €6M (Criscito re-joined Genoa on loan for €1M in 2008) (by exchanging Bonucci's 50% rights, valued €8M).
+The team also acquired Marco Borriello from Milan in 2007 in co-ownership deal, who just valued €1.8 million, as he was suspended in the 2006–07 season due to using banned substances.
+A year later, Milan bought back Borriello for €10 million (€7.5 million plus half of Davide Di Gennaro).
+That season, Genoa also sold Cesare Bovo back to Palermo for €5 million who arrived at "The Griffin" for €2.85 million.
+Genoa also bought back Criscito in 2009 (in co-ownership) and in full in 2010, which cost Genoa just €5.5M and €6M (Criscito re-joined Genoa on loan for €1M in 2008 by exchanging Bonucci's 50% rights, valued at €8M)).
 Juventus acquired Criscito at youth for €950,000 in 2004 (co-ownership) and another 50% in 2007 for €7.5M (€5.25M cash plus Konko and A.Masiello).
-While Konko, himself was sold for €9 million.
-Criscito was sold to Russia in summer 2011.
+While Konko himself was sold for €9 million.
+Criscito was sold to Russia in the summer of 2011.